opryshok/emailverificationaddon/site/content/_index.md

 With a free account, you get 50 free verifications at the beginning and 100 more by applying a coupon code.
 If you need more, simply buy credits.
 It is a one-time payment without the expiration date for the purchased credits.

-* 2,000 verifications for $16;
+* 1,000 verifications for $11;
-* 5,000 verifications for $29;
+* 5,000 verifications for $33;
-* 10,000 verifications for $49;
 * 25,000 verifications for $99;
-* 50,000 verifications for $159;
-* 100,000 verifications for $249.
+* 100,000 verifications for $299.

 #### Common questions

 **How do you validate the data?**

-We have built a service to carry out validation at different levels: an address format, information about a domain, its mail server, and a response from that mail server.
+We have built a service to carry out validation at different levels: an address format, information about a domain, it's mail server, and a response from that mail server.
 The add-on is connected to the service via API.

 **How can I be sure that you will not steal my data?**